 This blog was designed for fishermen to read, enjoy and hopefully learn a little something more about fishing.
 As for myself, my name is Jim Farmer and I’ve been an avid fisherman for as long as I can remember.
 My dad was a great outdoorsman and taught me what he had learned over the years which created a foundation for me to carry on the tradition of hunting and fishing as well as enjoying the outdoors.
-Although my dad lived for hunting season and we did a lot of hunting, fishing was always something I was drawn to and growing up on a farm in rural Kansas, sometimes fishing was no more than biking to my favorite farm pond with an old coffee can of worms or chicken livers and a Zebco 33.
+Although my dad lived for hunting season and we did a lot of hunting, fishing was always something I was drawn to and growing up on a farm in rural Kansas, sometimes fishing was no more than biking to my favorite farm pond with an old coffee can of worms or some frozen chicken livers and a Zebco 33.
 I’ve fished the rivers, lakes, creeks and farm ponds in the Midwest where I grew up, then after joining the Navy in 1982 my first duty station was a newly formed F-18 Fighter/Attack squadron at a Naval Air Base in central California.
+My job description in the Navy was officially a “Aviation Electricians Mate” or “AE” for short but in reality the AE stood for “Aviation Everything” and it always seemed that us AE’s had our hands in every system on the aircraft.
+If it had electricity running to it we probably worked on it.
 When I wasn’t working on aircraft my desire for fishing took me to all kinds of fishing adventures out west.
-I really enjoyed saltwater fishing as well as freshwater and fishing is something I did very often.
+I really enjoyed saltwater fishing as well as freshwater and fishing is something I did very often out west.
 My Navy career allowed me the opportunity to fish a lot of places and myself and a few of my squadron mates always found a way to wet a line during our travels including some wild rivers and mountain lakes from Central Oregon down to the deep blue Pacific of offshore Mexico and a lot of water in between.
 Some of my favorites out west were freshwater trout from mountain lakes and streams, stripers from numerous lakes out west and big bass from the trout rich lakes like Lake Castiac and a couple other little mountain gems.
 I really enjoyed fishing offshore in the Pacific from Morrow Bay to Sea of Cortez but I was just as happy fishing a mountain stream somewhere in the Sierra Nevada’s.

 After 6 long years in central Ca. my next duty station took me to San Diego, Ca. where I was assigned to a F-14 Fighter Squadron at Naval Air Station Miramar.
 There were plenty of freshwater lakes around San Diego and I fished a bunch of them but I loved going offshore.
 We also fished the kelp beds outside Point Loma and the vast San Diego Bay.
 It was kinda interesting to have one of the massive aircraft carriers pass our little Boston Whaler while fishing in the bay and a few weeks later I’d be standing on the deck of that same carrier as it passed through the bay.
 When we traveled with the squadron we always fished if we had the opportunity.
 We did a lot of training in the Nevada desert so if we had a weekend off, the mountains were only a short distance away.
 Usually we would wind up camping in the Truckee River area near the Nevada/California line where trout fishing was a blast.
 During training in the summer desert heat, the mountain streams were a great way to cool down and unwind after a long week of working on jets if we got a weekend off.